 5. Using Bowling Ramps

-But if you are still not sure about using any tool over your acrylic nails at all and you want to knock those pins at the end of the lane out, there is one machine that can help you.
+But if you are still unsure about using any tool over your acrylic nails and want to knock those pins at the end of the lane, there is one machine that can help you.

 Bowling ramps are inclined slides for bowling balls that allow you to place them at a certain angle and throw the bowling ball without exerting force or making direct contact with the bowling ball.

-These ramps are used mainly by small children or older people with disabilities because they want to have the best bowling experience without exerting excessive force on the bowling ball.
+These ramps are used mainly by small children or older people with disabilities because they want the best bowling experience without exerting excessive force on the ball.

-What you are going to want to do is take the bowling ball, ask for a bowling ramp, place the ball on top of the bowling ramp and slide it down so that it reaches the pins and knocks them down.
+You will want to take the bowling ball, ask for a bowling ramp, place the ball on top of the bowling ramp, and slide it down so that it reaches the pins and knocks them down.
 This will be fun, exciting, and safe for your long nails all at the same time.

 Conclusion

-Having acrylic nails, fake nails or natural long nails does not mean that you cannot have any bowling fun.
+Having acrylic nails, fake nails, or natural long nails does not mean you cannot have bowling fun.
 You have just as much right to go bowling as anyone else.
-However, you need to be careful with your bowling approach to protecting your nails from getting damaged or the paint chipping off.
-With the techniques mentioned above, you can go bowling and keep your nails protected as well.
+However, it would be best to be careful with your bowling approach to protect your nails from getting damaged or the paint chipping off.
+With the abovementioned techniques, you can go bowling and protect your nails.
 I hope you learned a lot from this article and that you will have a great time in the bowling alley!